OmarSalah26/Awesome-Arabic-AI/README.md

 The latest and most significant breakthroughs in the Arabic AI space:

 - 🗣️ **[Lahgtna](https://huggingface.co/spaces/oddadmix/lahgtna-chatterbox-demo)**: A state-of-the-art Arabic Dialect TTS model supporting Egyptian, Saudi, Moroccan, and Iraqi dialects with full diacritics support.
 - 🧠 **[Karnak LLM](https://huggingface.co/Applied-Innovation-Center/Karnak)**: A 40B depth-extended Arabic-English model optimized for reasoning and long-context (20K tokens).
+It is built on top of Qwen3-30B-A3B.
 - 🛠️ **[YouTube Audio Extractor](https://github.com/Oddadmix/youtube-audio-extractor)**: A powerful tool for building Egyptian ASR datasets from YouTube, featuring AI transcription (Gemini 2.0 Flash) and VAD filtering.